mattcollins77/steamduck/README.md

 ```bash
 npm install
 ```
-then run on dev with
+then run on dev machine with
  npm run electron:dev

 3. Build the Electron app: